Selsey, at the southernmost point of the Manhood Peninsula, south of Chichester, is known for its crabs and lobsters and for its varied bird life.

 The village offers a choice of beaches.
-The long area of shingle stretching up the east side of the headland from the lifeboat station towards Pagham Harbour Reserve, is backed by a narrow promenade and is interspersed with wooden groynes.
+The long area of shingle stretching up the east side of the headland towards Pagham Harbour Reserve, is backed by the narrow Selsey-Bill promenade and is interspersed with wooden groynes.
 The land here is low-lying and is at risk from flooding.

 There are many submerged rock formations off the headland.
 Towards the top end of the beach, just south of Pagham Lagoon is a long spit of shingle which is of significant geological interest.

 The village of Selsey has a long history of fishing and still has its own fleet.
 Some limited facilities can be found here.
-There are more extensive facilities in Chichester.
+There are more extensive facilities in Chichester a few miles inland.

 Type of beach